 Sealed bids addressed to Kim Roane, Business Officer, 3002 U.S. Highway 421 North, Wilmington, North Carolina, 28401 and marked “RFB 18-0346, “Bypass Lane Grading & Paving” on the outside of the envelope will be accepted until 2:30 p.m.
 (EST) on Thursday, May 10, 2018.
 The deadline time shall be established by the timepiece of New Hanover County’s representative.
 No bids will be accepted after that time.

-Instructions for submitting bids and complete requirements and information may be obtained by visiting the County’s website at http://nhcgov.com/business-nhc/bids.
+For complete requirements and instructions for submitting a bid, please click the “Download full document” button at the top left of this drop-down panel.
 A copy of the bid documents, technical drawings and draft contract documents may be reviewed by appointment at the New Hanover County Environmental Management Office, 3002 Highway 421 North, Wilmington, North Carolina 28401.
 Please call (910) 798-4402 for appointments.